 I see the app I made.
 This little icon tells me I've changed something in the app, and I need to edit the app so others can see my changes.

 When I select Edit, I'm back at the screen where I can edit the title and description, but this time it has an Update button, so I select that.

 Power BI takes those changes and publishes the updated app to the app gallery.

 Anybody who has connected to my content pack gets a message that the content pack has changed, and asks if they want to accept the changes or keep the older version.

 So as the content pack owner, you can manage the versions that your colleagues are using.

 In an earlier article we reviewed creating groups to help your organization manage and collaborate on content that's in Power BI.
 You can also use your Power BI / Office365 groups to collaborate and share by using OneDrive for Business.

 Using OneDrive for Business as a source for your Power BI content gives you access to a number of helpful tools, such as version history.
 You can also share your files with an Office365 group from within OneDrive for Business to give access and allow many people to work on the same Power BI or Excel files.

-To connect to a PBIX (Power BI Desktop) file on OneDrive for Business, log into the Power BI service and select Get Data.
+To connect to a PBIX (Power BI Desktop) file on OneDrive for Business, sign in to the Power BI service and select Get Data.
 Choose Files under Import or Connect to Data, and then select OneDrive - Business.
 Highlight the desired file, and select Connect.